-Consumers need to be aware that container services may not offer insurance coverage for any damage or breakage of the property moved since it is self-packed.
-Additionally, container moving services for long distance moves are not regulated by the government and therefore a consumer is not protected by the moving industry consumer protection laws - such as requirements for licensing, cargo insurance coverage, and price increase limits.
+Consumers need to be aware that container services may not offer insurance coverage for any damage or breakage of the property moved since it is self-paced.
+Additionally, container moving services for long-distance moves are not regulated by the government and therefore a consumer is not protected by the moving industry consumer protection laws - such as requirements for licensing cargo insurance coverage, and price increase limits.

 Option 4 - Complete do it yourself rent-a-truck moving:

 The least expensive option in moving is a do-it-yourself move.
 Consumers choosing this option will rent a truck from a rental company and do all the packing, loading, and driving themselves.
 Keeping in mind that moving is excruciatingly hard work, this is a good option if you have friends and family who can help and you don't mind taking on all the responsibility and stress for completing the move.